mahaveerverma/hand-gesture-recognition-opencv/README.md

 2. A flipped "L" with thumb and index finger

 3. Pointing with your index finger in vertical position

+**Note:** Press 'q' at any time to stop the program or 'r' to restart the program.

 ### HOW DOES IT WORK?